Highpoint2000/TEFLoggerApp/README.md

 - The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ## History:

+## Version 3.72 (only works on Android Smartphones!)

+- Design adjustments for Android 15
+- Display of Alternative Frequencies (AF) with click function added

 ### Version 3.7 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)